 Throughout the river cruise season, weather conditions affect river depths, and water levels may require adjustments to your itinerary.
-When river depths rise or fall during your River Cruise, Grand Circle Cruise Line will be required to adjust your itinerary for your safety and to comply with governmental and maritime requirements.
+When river depths rise or fall during your River Cruise, Grand Circle Cruise Line will be required to adjust your itinerary for your safety and to adhere to the current governmental and nautical requirements.
 Though we strive to adhere to our planned itinerary, we may not always be able to follow it exactly as planned.
-Therefore the sequence of ports visited and the days on which included features and optional tours occur may vary.
+The sequence of ports visited and the days on which included features and optional tours occur may vary.

-1. PASSPORT, VISAS AND TRAVEL DOCUMENTS
+1. PASSPORT, VISA AND TRAVEL DOCUMENTS